Climate and Average Weather Year Round in Chiang Mai Thailand

-The hot season lasts for 1.9 months, from March 12 to May 7, with an average daily high temperature above 94°F. The hottest day of the year is April 13, with an average high of 97°F and low of 74°F.
+The hot season lasts for 1.9 months, from March 12 to May 7, with an average daily high temperature above 94°F. The hottest month of the year in Chiang Mai is April, with an average high of 97°F and low of 74°F.

-The cool season lasts for 2.2 months, from November 18 to January 25, with an average daily high temperature below 86°F. The coldest day of the year is January 8, with an average low of 59°F and high of 84°F.
+The cool season lasts for 2.2 months, from November 18 to January 25, with an average daily high temperature below 86°F. The coldest month of the year in Chiang Mai is January, with an average low of 59°F and high of 85°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Santa Fe y la Mar, Mexico (9,716 miles away) and Mwaya, Tanzania (4,848 miles) are the far-away foreign places with temperatures most similar to Chiang Mai (view comparison).

 In Chiang Mai, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

 The clearer part of the year in Chiang Mai begins around October 27 and lasts for 5.7 months, ending around April 19.

 The clearest month of the year in Chiang Mai is February, during which on average the sky is clear, mostly clear, or partly cloudy 75% of the time.

 The cloudier part of the year begins around April 19 and lasts for 6.3 months, ending around October 27.